-With an aeronautics and astronautics degree, students can learn the basic concepts and techniques that enable them to design, implement, and operate aerospace and related engineering systems (Stanford University, n.d.).
+With degrees in aeronautics and astronautics, or related degrees in aerospace engineering, students can learn the basic concepts and techniques that enable them to design, implement, and operate aerospace and related engineering systems (Stanford University, n.d.).
 Aeronautics deals with physics principles that allow planes and other aircraft to fly within the earth’s atmosphere (Learn.org, n.d.).
 On the other hand, astronautics deals with building and operating vehicles for travel to outer space (Merriam Webster).
 Aeronautics and astronautics degrees can lead to jobs as aerospace engineers, aerospace structural engineers, aeronautical engineers, and aerospace defense engineers (Study.com, n.d.).

 Aeronautics and astronautics degree holders can expect to earn a median mid-career salary of $131,600.
 Aerospace engineering jobs are expected to grow by 4% from 2018 to 2028, particularly in civilian space companies (BLS, 2020a).
 This means that from 67,200 jobs in 2018, there will be 68,300 aerospace engineering jobs by 2028.

 Source: U.S. Bureau of Labor StatisticsDesigned by